 When step-brothers Bryan Rucker and Ryan Bars became family, they realized they had at least one thing in common – music.
 Born and raised in South Florida, the duo combine their urban roots of hip-hop, rock, and pop to formulate a sound they like to refer to as “hip-rock.”
-Drawing comparisons to Twenty One Pilots, Macklemore, and Fall Out Boy, the brothers of The Norm most certainly defy the musical “norm”.
+Drawing comparisons to Twenty One Pilots, Macklemore, and Imagine Dragons, the brothers of The Norm most certainly defy the musical “norm”.

 Originally from Miami, Rucker grew up in a musical household.
 His father, Steve Rucker, was a member of the Bee Gees band and played with other music legends such as Michael Jackson, Johnny Cash, and Jaco Pastorious.